chrismatteson/hashicorp_azure_training/docs/vault/slides-vault.md

 Reminder: This is a lab training environment and we are doing some things here that you should never do in production.
 There is no SSL encryption configured, and Vault is running in memory on a single machine in development mode.

 ---
-name: chapter-2-exercise
+name: chapter-2-exercise-1
-.center[.lab-header[👩‍🔬 Chapter 2: Exercise]]
+.center[.lab-header[👩‍🔬 Chapter 2: Exercise 1]]
 <br>
 ### Connect to Vault
 * Run commands from outputs to install and configure vault agent